davidhubbard/tiva-ussh/libti2cit/README.md

 2. You probably want to [understand i2c](#understanding-i2c) to make the best decisions for your application design.

+  a.
+Master or Slave mode.

+  b.
+Polling or Interrupts.

+  c.
+FIFO Burst or not.

+  d. uDMA or not.

 3. In Master mode:

   a.
 The address you send must be left-shifted by 1.
 The LSB or 1's bit is used to